archway-network/networks/README.md

 ### Requirements for the IBC channel

 - Archway client's trusting period should be set to 2/3 of unbonding period e.g. for archway-1 (mainnet) the clients trusting period must be 1209600s
-- IBC client for the counterparty chain should also have a trusting period set to exactly 2/3 of the chains unbonding period
+- IBC client for the counter-party chain should also have a trusting period set to exactly 2/3 of the chains unbonding period

 ### Steps to create new IBC paths